Prerequisites for Masters in Cyber Security: Your 2020 Guide

 Statement of purpose

-Most cyber security program degree programs require a statement of purpose.
-Submitted in essay form, this document provides an in-depth look at a your education, professional experience, skills, and interests in the program.
+Most cyber security degree programs require a statement of purpose.
+Submitted in essay form, this document allows you to highlight your education, professional experience, skills, and interests in the program.
 Your goal in writing this is to convince the admissions committee of your potential to succeed in graduate study.

 If necessary, the statement of purpose may also address any blemishes, gaps, or weaknesses in your academic record.
 Detail how you overcame these obstacles.
 Also, make sure to explain how the experience helped you become a better student and/or professional.